Tim-Riffelmacher/smart-wallet/README.md

 is currently not possible within callbacks.
 The absence of this option poses limitations, particularly in scenarios where a page reload is required, such as when a refresh button is pressed.

+#### Input Field Confirmation

+Typically, when entering information into an input field and promptly pressing an action button (e.g. save), there is a potential issue where the most recent data in the input field might not be accessible at the time of button click.
+This is caused by the behavior of the input field, which updates the data only upon pressing enter or unfocusing the input field.
+Consequently, this can lead to problematic race conditions.

 ## Summary

 In summary, Streamlit serves as an entry-level framework, facilitating the entry of non-technical users into web application development without significant concern for technical details.
 It provides an extensive collection of reusable components and ensures a cohesive design, imparting a polished look-and-feel to the web application.
 Moreover, Streamlit excels in effortlessly visualizing large datasets through various chart options.